scmanjarrez/Genshin-Impact-Stats-Telegram-Bot/README.md

 - Install python dependencies.

     `pip install -r requirements.txt`
+    > If you want to contribute, install also development dependencies.
+    >
+    >    `pip install -r dev_requirements.txt`

 - Create a self-signed certificate in order to communicate with telegram server using SSL.